arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

   ctl.name {
     type bluealsa     # Bluetooth PCM
-    [device STR]      # Device address (default "FF:FF:FF:FF:FF:FF") [battery STR]     # Include battery level indicator (yes/no, default no) [bttransport STR] # Append BT transport to element names (yes/no, default no) [dynamic STR]     # Enable dynamic operation (yes/no, default yes) [service STR]     # D-Bus name of service (default "org.bluealsa") }
+    [device STR]      # Device address (default "FF:FF:FF:FF:FF:FF") [extended STR]    # Include additional controls (yes/no, default no) [battery STR]     # Include battery level indicator (yes/no, default no) [bttransport STR] # Append BT transport to element names (yes/no, default no) [dynamic STR]     # Enable dynamic operation (yes/no, default yes) [service STR]     # D-Bus name of service (default "org.bluealsa") }

 All the fields (except **type**) are optional.
-See the *CTL Parameters* section above for more information on each field.
+See the `CTL Parameters`_ section above for more information on each field.
 As for PCM definitions above, the default values for the optional fields are hard-coded into the plugin; they are not overridden by the configuration ``defaults.bluealsa.`` settings.

 FILES
 =====